DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 ## Usage rights

 DMI's free data is subject to the Creative Commons license CC BY.
-You can read more about the license terms [here](https://www.dmi.dk/friedata/guides-til-frie-data/vilkar-for-brug-af-data), but in short:

-You are free to:
+You can read more about the license terms [here](https://www.dmi.dk/friedata/guides-til-frie-data/vilkar-for-brug-af-data); in short, you are free to:

 - Parts — copy and redistribute the material in any media or format for all purposes, including commercial.
 - Adapt — remix, modify and build on the material for all purposes, including commercial ones.